Gareth O'Brien: Castleford Tigers

 Castleford announced the permanent signing of O'Brien on a three-year deal on 15 November 2020, after Toronto were denied readmission to Super League.
 His addition provided tough competition for the full-back and half-back positions occupied by Niall Evalds, Jake Trueman and Danny Richardson - O'Brien said, "I'll be putting everyone on their toes, it's healthy and helps the competition that a squad needs.
 I'm looking forward to it."

 O'Brien was originally assigned squad number 16 for 2021, but he requested that this was changed to number 31 for personal reasons prior to the beginning of the season.
 In Castleford's round 3 Challenge Cup match against Hull KR, O'Brien kicked a 99th-minute drop goal to secure a victory for the Tigers in the fourth period of golden point extra time.

 On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St. Helens.

 Leigh

 On 20 October 2022, O'Brien signed a contract to join the newly promoted and rebranded Leigh side.

+On 12 August 2023, O'Brien played for Leigh in their 17-16 Challenge Cup final victory over Hull Kingston Rovers.

+O'Brien played 27 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.
+He played in their elimination playoff loss against Hull Kington Rovers.

+O'Brien played 19 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.
+O'Brien played in the clubs semi-final loss to Wigan.

+In round 1 of the 2025 Super League season, O'Brien kicked the winning drop goal for Leigh as they defeated rivals Wigan 1-0 in golden point extra-time.
+The match had finished 0-0 after 80 minutes, the first time in Super League history.